Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

 Visit to Stirling Castle, Golf mecca of St. Andrews

 Visit to Blair Castle and Gardens, Visit to the battlefield of Culloden and its Visitor Centre, Cruise on Loch Ness

 Excursion to the Isle of Skye (: Eilean Donan Castle photo stop, Tour director-led walking tour in Portree

-The Highland pass of Glencoe, Trossachs National Park scenic drive
+The Highland pass of Glencoe, Scenic ride through Loch Lomond and The Trossachs National Park

 Half-day city sightseeing: Local Guide, Visit to the Glasgow Cathedral of St. Mungo, Visit to the St. Mungo Museum of Religious Life and Art

 When the night sky around you begins to lighten, peer down through the clouds from the windows of your transatlantic jet.
 Soon you'll see the silhouette of the mighty castle which stands guard over Edinburgh.
 Then the city itself comes into view, and your plane comes in to land.

 Welcome to Scotland.
-There'll be time to start exploring Edinburgh, birthplace of Sir Walter Scott, Alexander Graham Bell, David Hume, James Boswell, and Robert Louis Stevenson, and which Scottish national poet Robert Burns called home for several years.
+There'll be time to start exploring Edinburgh, birthplace of Sir Walter Scott, Alexander Graham Bell, David Hume, James Boswell, Robert Louis Stevenson, and Scottish national poet Robert Burns, who called it home for several years.

 Tonight, a guided ghost tour through Auld Reekie's atmospheric streets and wynds will send shivers down your spine.